benburrill/helmholtzificator/README.md

 Uncertainties are estimated rather crudely, so take them with a grain of salt.
-They give some indication of how well the solution has converged, but I typically see more variance in eigenvalues by pressing refresh a bunch of times than can be explained by the uncertainties.
+They give some indication of how well the solution has converged, but I typically see more variance in eigenvalues by pressing refresh a bunch of times than can be explained by the reported uncertainties.

 The resolution of your input images/arrays should be low!
 I recommend below 100x100 px.